-Here are 10 things to know about power plant water use and 10 reasons to care.
+Many of the nation's older power plants have a huge thirst for water.
+Here are 10 things to know about their water use and 10 reasons to care.

 Many New York power plants are withdrawing cooling water - and injuring or killing aquatic life - even when they are not generating any electricity.

 For over a decade, Reed Super, a public interest environmental attorney, has fought hard to protect aquatic ecosystems from outdated power plants.